 When does this program take place?

-There are two sessions this summer.
-Session I starts the afternoon of June 27th and ends the afternoon of July 8th and Session II starts the afternoon of July 25th and ends the afternoon of August 5th.
+There is one session this summer.
+It starts the afternoon of June 27th and ends the afternoon of July 8th.

 Is there transportation to the program?

-The Tikvah Fund will provide a complimentary bus to and from the Yale University campus in New Haven, CT, from a central location in the New York City.
+The Tikvah Fund will provide a complimentary bus to and from the program, from a central location in New York City.
 If there are sufficient travelers coming into NY metropolitan airports, additional bus service may be provided.
 A decision about additional bus transportation will be made in May.

-The student’s family or guardian is responsible for getting the student to the bus in New York or to New Haven directly.
+The student’s family or guardian is responsible for getting the student to the bus in New York or to the program directly.

 What does a day at the Program look like?